 Thursday at 10:00am

-Online worship remains our principal way of worshipping together, but there are two opportunities each week this summer for us to gather in-person outdoors.
+Online worship remains our principal way of worshipping together, but there are two opportunities each week to gather in-person.
 Please click here to read about how we are gathering.

 Jesus and the Disinherited